d12frosted/elpa-mirror/nongnu/org-mime-readme.txt

 4.3 Beautify quoted mail when replying ──────────────────────────────────────

   It already works out of box.
-Currently it emulate Gmail's style.
-You can go back the old Gnus style by `(setq org-mime-beautify-quoted-mail nil)'.
+Currently it emulates Gmail's style.
+You can go back the old style by `(setq org-mime-beautify-quoted-mail nil)'.

 4.4 Export options
 ──────────────────

-  To avoid exporting TOC, you can setup `org-mime-export-options', ┌────
+  To avoid exporting TOC, you can setup `org-mime-export-options' which overrides Org default settings (but still inferior to file-local settings),
+  ┌────
-  │ (setq org-mime-export-options '(:section-numbers nil │ 				:with-author nil
+  │ (setq org-mime-export-options '(:with-latex dvipng │ 				:section-numbers nil
+  │ 				:with-author nil
   │ 				:with-toc nil))
   └────